Influenza: Seasonal Flu 2017-2018

-- A reservoir of an infectious agent is the habitat where the agent normally lives and grows.
-Reservoirs may be humans, animals, or the environment.
+- A reservoir is the habitat where the infectious agent normally lives and grows.
+Reservoirs may be humans, animals, insects, or the environment.

-- The portal of exit is the path by which the infectious agent leaves its host (e.g., respiratory tract).
+- The portal of exit is the path by which the infectious agent leaves its host (e.g., respiratory tract, open wounds).

 - Means of transmission is the mode in which the infectious agent is transmitted from its natural reservoir to a susceptible host (e.g., touching a doorknob that contains infectious particles or droplet spread).
 Transmission can occur in a mode that is direct or indirect.

-- The portal of entry refers to the way in which the infectious agent enters the host (e.g., through one’s nose into the respiratory tract when breathing in airborne particles).
+- The portal of entry refers to the way in which the infectious agent enters the host (e.g., through one’s nose into the respiratory tract when breathing in airborne particles, broken skin, mucous membranes, catheters, and tubes).
 The portal of entry must provide access to tissues in a way that allows the infectious agent to multiply and thrive.

-- The final link is the vulnerable host.
-Susceptibility of a host depends on many factors, including immunity and the individual’s ability to resist infection (CDC, 2012).
+- The final link is the vulnerable or susceptible host.
+Susceptibility of a host depends on many factors, including immunity and the individual’s ability to resist infection

 By breaking any link of the chain of infection, healthcare professionals can prevent the occurrence of new infection.
 Infection prevention measures are designed to break the links and thereby prevent new infections.
 The chain of infection is the foundation of infection prevention.